andrewgerez/andrewgerez/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
-  Hi, my name is Andrew and I'm an 18 year old front end software developer</strong>.<br>
+  Hi, my name is Andrew and I'm an 18 year old front end software developer at Watch Brasil</strong>.<br>
   I have always been passionate about technology and its aspects.
 I specialize in creating dynamic, easy-to-use interfaces that provide a seamless experience for users.
 As a hobby when I was younger, I also explored design and developed a keen eye for aesthetics that I use to enhance the functionality